 Hazard.
-An event or physical condition that has the potential to cause fatalities, injuries, property damage, infrastructure damage, agricultural losses, damage to the environment, interruption of business, or other types of harm or loss endangering human health or safety or of degrading the environment.
-This does not include household hazardous waste, universal waste, or electronic waste, as they do not contain the quantity, concentration, and/or types of products significant enough to pose a substantial risk to human health and safety or to the environment.
+An event or physical condition that has the potential to cause fatalities, injuries, property damage, infrastructure damage, agricultural losses, damage to the environment, interruption of business, or other types of harm or loss.

 Hazard Mitigation.
 Sustained action taken to reduce or eliminate the longterm risk to human life and property through actions that reduce hazard, exposure, and vulnerability.